gprMax/gprMax/docs/source/analytical_comparisons.rst

     :language: none
     :linenos:

-The following module calculates the analytical solution.
+The function ``hertzian_dipole_fs`` in the ``analytical solutions`` module in the ``tests`` sub-package was written to compute the analytical solution.

-.. automodule:: tests.analytical_solutions
+.. autofunction:: tests.analytical_solutions.hertzian_dipole_fs

 Results
 -------

 :numref:`hertzian_dipole_fs_results` shows the time history of the electric and magnetic field components of the modelled and analytical solutions.
-Since they are so similar, :numref:`hertzian_dipole_fs_results_diffs` shows the percentage differences.
+The responses overlap one another due to their similarity.
+Therefore, :numref:`hertzian_dipole_fs_results_diffs` shows the percentage differences between the solutions.

 .. _hertzian_dipole_fs_results: